gohlinka2/KMPIntegrationDemo/README.md

 # Introduction
 This is a KMP repository for a minimal project that showcases a git-subtree setup for sharing KMP code between 3 repositories: [Android](https://github.com/gohlinka2/KMPIntegrationDemoAndroid), [iOS](https://github.com/gohlinka2/KMPIntegrationDemoiOS) and KMP itself.
 The idea is to share source code between the platforms as opposed to sharing binaries, which makes iteration and debugging much faster and attempts to minimize the inequalities between the Android/iOS developer experiences (to a certain degree).
-When we share source, we can also look at KMP differently - not as a library/dependency that is developed independently and then just consumed in our project, but as a part of the app's codebase, in the sense that we can edit KMP and native code as a unit (e.g. when building a feature, we can do changes to both KMP and native code together and debug immediatelly).
-If course eventually we need to push our changes to the KMP code back upstream so that the other platform can grab it, which is what this doc describes.
+When we share source, we can also look at KMP differently - not as a library/dependency that is developed independently and then just consumed in our project, but as a part of the app's codebase, in the sense that we can edit KMP and native code as a unit (e.g. when building a feature, we can do changes to both KMP and native code together and debug immediately).
+Of course eventually we need to push our changes to the KMP code back upstream so that the other platform can grab it, which is what this doc describes.
 More information about this approach can be found in [this article from TouchLab](https://touchlab.co/kmp-teams-use-source).

 For integration of the KMP source into the native repos and sharing changes back up to the KMP repo, we use git-subtree (alternative to git-submodules, etc.).